lambdaclass/mina_bridge/README.md

 This repo includes utilities for the Mina Bridge that facilitate:

-- Interacting with a Mina node to fetch state proofs and account states.
+- Interacting with a Mina node to fetch states, accounts and their proofs.
 - Sending proofs to the Mina verifiers in Aligned.
+- Interacting with the Bridge's example smart contracts on Ethereum.

 This repo also includes example contracts that show how to interact with Aligned to check that a Mina state proof is valid or a Mina account state is included in the Mina Ledger.